-Stephanie regularly speaks and writes about arbitration, including as faculty for arbitrator training courses for the ICC, Chartered Institute of Arbitrators, New York State Bar Association, and Toronto Commercial Arbitration Society.
-Her most recent article, A Call to Cyberarms--The International Arbitrator's Duty to Avoid Digital Intrusion, was awarded the 2018 CPR Institute Outstanding Professional Article (with co-author Mark Morril).
+Stephanie regularly speaks and writes about arbitration, including as faculty for arbitrator training courses for the ICC, ICDR-AAA, CPR, Chartered Institute of Arbitrators, New York State Bar Association, and Toronto Commercial Arbitration Society.
+Her article, A Call to Cyberarms--The International Arbitrator's Duty to Avoid Digital Intrusion, was awarded the 2018 CPR Institute Outstanding Professional Article (with co-author Mark Morril).

-Stephanie is a member of the ICDR/AAA's International and Commercial Panels of Arbitrators, a Fellow of the Chartered Institute of Arbitrators, and a member of the ICDR subcommittee that revised the ICDR International Arbitration Rules in 2014.
-She also serves as a member of the ICCA-NYC Bar-CPR Working Group on Cybersecurity in Arbitration, Co-Chair of the Cybersecurity in Arbitration Subcommittee of the International Commercial Disputes Committee of the New York City Bar Association, Co-Chair of the International Dispute Resolution Committee of the NYSBA, Treasurer of the New York Branch of the Chartered Institute of Arbitrators, and member of the ICC Commission on Arbitration and ADR's Task Force on Emergency Arbitrator Proceedings.
+Stephanie is a member of the ICDR/AAA's International and Commercial Panels of Arbitrators, a CPR Distinguished Neutral, a Fellow of the Chartered Institute of Arbitrators, and a member of the ICDR subcommittee that revised the ICDR International Arbitration Rules in 2014.
+She also serves as a member of the ICCA-NYC Bar-CPR Working Group on Cybersecurity in Arbitration, Co-Chair of the Cybersecurity in Arbitration Subcommittee of the International Commercial Disputes Committee of the New York City Bar Association, Vice Chair of the New York Branch of the Chartered Institute of Arbitrators, and member of the ICC Commission on Arbitration and ADR.

 Practical Law The Journal: Arbitration featured Stephanie in View from the Chair - Q&A with Stephanie Cohen, Arbitrator & Chair (Dec.
 2018/Jan.
 2019).